epistemik-co/staple-api/tutorial/README.md

 ## Install Node.js

-You need to ensure Node.js is installed on your machine.
-You can do it by executing the following command:
+You need to ensure Node.js is installed.
+You can do that by executing the following command:

 ```bash
 node -v
 ```

-If no version is printed as result please consult the installation guide at [https://nodejs.org/](https://nodejs.org/) to install the recent version of Node.js.
+If no version is shown, please consult the download and installation instructions at [https://nodejs.org/](https://nodejs.org/).

 ## Install Staple API

+Staple API is available as an [npm package](https://www.npmjs.com/package/staple-api) and can be installed with the following command:

 ```bash
 npm i staple-api
 ```

-## Provide an ontology file

-For instance, create a text file called `ontology.ttl` containing the following specification:
+## Ontology

+The schema and resolvers of the GraphQL serivce inside Staple API are generated automatically based on the input [RDF ontology](/docs/?id=ontology-and-schema).
+The ontology should be defined in the [RDF Turtle sytnax](https://www.w3.org/TR/turtle/) and provided in a file.
+For instance, we can use the following ontology saved in a file `ontology.ttl`:

 ```turtle
 @prefix schema: <http://schema.org/> .